prmanna/tech-book/content/docs/Networking-Tips/tcp-congestion.md

 In addition to these two bits in the IP header (which are transport-agnostic), ECN also includes the addition of **two optional flags to the TCP header**.
 The first, **ECE (ECN-Echo)**, communicates from the receiver to the sender that it has received a packet with the CE bit set.
 The second, **CWR (Congestion Window Reduced)** communicates from the sender to the receiver that it has reduced the congestion window.

+## Datacenters (DCTCP, On-Ramp)
+There have been several efforts to optimize TCP for cloud datacenters, where Data Center TCP was one of the first.
+There are several aspects of the datacenter environment that warrant an approach that differs from more traditional TCP.
+These include:

+* Round trip time for intra-DC traffic are small;
+* Buffers in datacenter switches are also typically small;
+* All the switches are under common administrative control, and thus can be required to meet certain standards;
+* A great deal of traffic has low latency requirements;
+* That traffic competes with high bandwidth flows.

+It should be noted that DCTCP is not just a version of TCP, but rather, a system design that changes both the switch behavior and the end host response to congestion information received from switches.

 **References:**
 * https://tcpcc.systemsapproach.org/aqm.html